kensho-technologies/graphql-compiler/README.rst

-The :code:`get_sqlalchemy_schema_info_from_specified_metadata` uses this parameter to construct the GraphQL objects by using the specified GraphQL object name for each table and reflecting the columns with matching GraphQL types as fields in the schema.
+The :code:`get_sqlalchemy_schema_info_from_specified_metadata` uses this parameter to construct the GraphQL objects by using the specified GraphQL object name for each table and reflecting the columns with matching GraphQL types as fields in the :code:`schema` of the :code:`SQLALchemySchemaInfo`.

 Constructing this parameter can be divided into two steps: